lessw2020/training-detr/README.md

 # training-detr
 Unofficial Colab on how to train DETR, the intelligent object detector, with your own dataset.
 DETR = Detection Transformer

-Note there are two methods for training DETR:
+Note there are two methods for training DETR:</br>
 1 - Fine tune the existing head.
-This is the initial process I will setup here.
+This is the initial process I will setup here.</br>
 2 - Train from scratch.
-This is the next process I'll show.
+This is the next process I'll show.</br>

 Generally fine tuning the pre-trained head is likely the best place to start.
 Note that your dataset must be in COCO format.